-For example, many students who prefer traditional classroom learning may need to leave their job or take fewer shifts in order to continue their education.
+Students who prefer traditional classroom learning may need to leave their job or take fewer shifts to continue their education.
 However, studying online may allow them to take classes without interrupting their normal work schedule.

 When considering the overall cost of an online bachelor's degree, most prospective students look at direct costs like tuition and fees charged to distance learners.
 However, indirect costs can add substantially to degree expenses as well.

 The net cost of an online degree generally refers to the total amount you pay in tuition.
 Online learners generally pay tuition on a per-credit basis.
 For example, a college may charge undergraduate students $300 in tuition for each credit they attempt.
 As most bachelor's programs consist of 120 credits, learners at that school must pay $36,000 in total tuition for their online degree.